Ulta Beauty, Inc. (ULTA) CEO Mary Dillon on Q1 2020 Results - Earnings Call Transcript

 Kiley Rawlins

 Thank you, Shamal.
 Good afternoon, and thank you for joining us today for our discussion of Ulta Beauty’s result for the first quarter of fiscal 2020.
-Hosting today’s call are Mary Dillon, Chief Executive Officer, and Scott Settersten, Chief Financial Officer.
+Hosting today’s call are Mary Dillon, Chief Executive Officer; and Scott Settersten, Chief Financial Officer.
 Dave Kimbell, President, will join us for the Q&A session.

 This afternoon, we released our financial results for the first quarter of fiscal 2020.
 A copy of the press release is available in the Investor Relations section of our website at www.ulta.com.